CRG-CNAG/mpistat/README.md

 Example performance
 ===================
 We use this toolchain to collect data on an Isilon system that contains around 3.5PB of data and about 1.6 billion inodes.
-It takes about 24 hours to scan all the inodes using 128 mpi workers.
+It takes about 24 hours to scan all the inodes using 128 mpi workers on a 10gbps ethernet interconnect.
 We also run this against a 4.4PB Lustre filesystem containing 400 million inodes.
-A scan takes 4 hours on this system using 32 mpi workers.
+A scan takes 4 hours on this system using 32 mpi workers with a 40gbps infiniband interconnect.

-For the large isilon system we run clickhouse on a Dell C6145 with 4 CPUs and a total of 64 cores and 512GB of RAM.
-For the Lustre system we run clickhouse on a server with 256GB of RAM and that has 2 Intel E5-2640 CPUs with a total of 16 cores.
+For the large isilon system we run clickhouse on a Dell C6145 with 4 CPUs (a total of 64 cores) and 512GB of RAM.
+For the Lustre system we run clickhouse on a server with 256GB of RAM that has 2 Intel E5-2640 CPUs with a total of 16 cores.
 The linux kernel typically has about 200GB taken up by it's page cache showing that with filesystems of the size we deal with it's realistic to cache an entire clickhouse DB in RAM if you have at least 256GB of RAM in a host.

 The maximum query time we see is around 30 seconds when running fresh requests against paths near the top of the filesystem tree with no filters.
-Queryong lower in the tree and adding filters speeds things up and most queries return in under 5 seconds.
+Querying lower in the tree and adding filters speeds things up and most queries return in under 5 seconds.
 Anything that hits something in the memcached cache returns in milliseconds.